JBoundless/jordan-pagkalinawan/README.md

 I used React, React Bootstrap cards & buttons, and CSS to rebuild my portfolio site.

+## UPDATE
+As of January 2022, this portfolio is no longer active due to deployment issues.

 ## Demo Image

 ![Screen Shot 2021-09-05 at 11 21 13 AM](https://user-images.githubusercontent.com/39219944/132154691-1216d55a-04d4-41ce-88a8-0b9b16390a43.png)